 Guitar string specs to consider with regard to warmth

-So what specifications are most important with regard to tone on a typical acoustic guitar string?
+So what specifications are most important concerning tone on a typical acoustic guitar string?
 All of them, including:

 - String gauge